Methamphetamine Abuse Treatment treatment at Silver State

 How Silver State Treats Methamphetamine Abuse

-Silver State's methamphetamine treatment provides intensive, structured care within our residential program for stabilization and early recovery.
-The 4:1 staff ratio ensures constant support as teens navigate the significant mood and energy changes that occur in early meth recovery.
-Medical monitoring addresses the physical health consequences of meth use while therapy begins to address the psychological dependence.
+The 4:1 staff ratio ensures constant support as teens navigate the significant mood and energy changes that occur in early recovery.
+Therapy addresses psychological dependence while also treating the severe co-occurring mental health conditions that often accompany meth use — including depression, anxiety, and trauma.

 Ready to Get Help for Your Teen?